-To apply: We will begin accepting applications for four (4) positions on Monday January 8, 2024.
-The application submission period will close on February 12, 2024.
-Offers are extended on a rolling basis; however, trainees are not required to accept or decline offers until the Universal Acceptance Date on Friday March 8, 2024.
-If interested in the Health Psychology Track, please submit application materials to training@medstarwise.org.
-Please submit any questions to Drs.
-Polanin and Carter using the contact information below:
+To apply: We will begin accepting applications for four (4) positions on Monday, January 6, 2025.
+Application submission will close on Friday, February 14, 2025.
+Offers are extended on a rolling basis; however, trainees are not required to accept or decline offers until the Universal Acceptance Date on Friday, March 7, 2025.
+Please submit the following materials to Dr. Denisha Carter at training@medstarwise.org and Tyrica Edmonds-Miller (tyrica@medstarwise.org).

-- Statement of Interest: Please provide a 250-word statement based on the following prompt: - How does who you are inform your work as a mental health clinician? - Please include the specific track(s) in which you are interested.
-Health Psychology applicants may also apply to School-Based Mental Health track. - CV - Two (2) letters of recommendation from current or previous clinical supervisors - Case conceptualization: Please read the following case scenario and provide a 250-word case conceptualization, including how you would approach working with this family: - You are working with an 11-year-old African American child whose family resides in Ward 7 in DC.
+- Statement of Interest: Please provide a 250-word statement based on the following prompt: - How does who you are inform your work as a mental health clinician? - Please include the specific track(s) and subspeciality (Fort Lincoln, Lombardi or Women's Mental Health Program) in which you are interested.
+Health Psychology applicants may also apply to Outpatient or School Based Mental Health tracks. - CV - Two (2) letters of recommendation from current or previous clinical supervisors, rising 3rd year students are able to include a letter from a current or previous supervisor and/or a current or previous professor - Case conceptualization: Please read the following case scenario and provide a 250-word case conceptualization, including how you would approach working with this family: - You are working with an 11-year-old African American child whose family resides in Ward 7 in DC.
 The child presents with anxiety related to school- and family-related transitions.
 The child is experiencing strain within caregiver and peer relationships, academic challenges, and trouble focusing.
 The child's mother recently had a baby, and a high-risk pregnancy and delivery is causing continued health challenges that impact her ability to engage with the child and provide academic support.
 The child's father lives in the home and has historically worked long hours, but is now taking on more caretaking responsibilities.